 The 2020 remaster of Marvel’s Spider-Man takes the added power of Sony’s PS5 and puts it to good use by improving the fidelity of an already great game.
 Exploring the streets of New York has rarely been this immersive, and the PS5’s DualSense features contribute to making combat a better overall experience.

-Sure, it’s essentially the same game as before (with all the DLC included it should be noted), but this PS5 exclusive really is the version that you want.
+Sure, it’s essentially the same game as before (with all the DLC included), but this PS5 exclusive is the version that you want.

 Notable Cross-Gen PS4/PS5 Exclusives

 While these games aren’t technically PS5 exclusives, they remain flagship titles for Sony.
 And while they will be available to buy for PS4 owners, these games will likely come packaged with visual and performance enhancements only available if you own a PS5.

 And regardless of which consoles they’re releasing on, these are some of PlayStation’s biggest upcoming first-party exclusives, and many players will be experiencing them on the PS5.
 Here are the ones to watch out for.

 Horizon Forbidden West is quite simply the most beautiful video game I’ve yet experienced.
 The world swings and sways like a leaf caught in a gentle breeze.
 I’d say the graphics are lifelike, but they are far more beautiful than that tired description suggests.